nagasudhirpulla/taming_python/blog/goals/index_of_goals.md

 ## Welcome to Taming Python tutorial series
 The motivation for this tutorial series can be found [here](https://nagasudhir.blogspot.com/2020/04/intro-to-taming-python-series_99.html)

-Here are the goals and skills in this tutorial series

 ## Table of Contents

 #### Setup for working with python